Security audit of source code (SAST)

 Auditing source code involves analyzing and reviewing the code to identify any vulnerabilities, bugs, or errors.
 Here are some general steps that can be followed:

-Remediate the issues: Work with the development team to address any issues found during the audit, such as fixing code bugs, improving the security of the code, and verifying that the fixes have been applied correctly.
+• Remediate the issues.
+Work with the development team to address any issues found during the audit, such as fixing code bugs and improving the security of the code.
+Verify that the fixes have been applied correctly.

 By following these steps, you can ensure that the source code is secure, reliable, and free from vulnerabilities or errors.